jrdegbe/thamesthrive-api/docs/development/micro_frontend.md

     })
     ```

     1. Your app placeholder class name.
-Please change it to yout app name and prefix it with: `tracardi-uix-`.
+Please change it to yout app name and prefix it with: `ThamesThrive-uix-`.
 This name must also be a class name for __div__ tag in `index.html`

 === "public/index.html"